 |Dept:||Sociology - LAS|

-Dr. Alissa Stoehr joined the Leadership Studies Program as an affiliate faculty member in the summer of 2016 when she started to teach an online section of LD ST/W S 488: Research on Women and Leadership.
+Dr. Alissa Stoehr joined the Leadership Studies Program as an affiliate faculty member in the summer of 2016 when she started taught an online section of LD ST/W S 488: Research on Women and Leadership.

 Stoehr earned a Ph.D. in higher education, a Master of Science in interdisciplinary graduate specializing in women’s studies, sociology, and human development and family studies, a Bachelor of Science in women’s studies, and a Bachelor of Liberal Studies, all from Iowa State University.
 Her doctoral dissertation research examined the state of women’s and gender studies programs at community colleges.